This article has links to products and services we love, which we may make commission from.

 The Arthur’s Seat hike takes under 2.5 hours and the distance is 4.75km/3 miles.

-There are paths which can be hiked in trainers (sneakers) during dry weather.
+There are paths that can be hiked in trainers (sneakers) during dry weather.

 It’s not a solitary hike.